Complete this task as part of your GSoC 2020 application if you are applying for any FPGA related task.

-Make sure that it works at high serial speeds (600 MHz) and that the data word can be adjusted (bitslip).
+Make sure that the implementation works at high serial speeds (600 MHz) and that the data word can be adjusted (bitslip).

 - You can assume a clock with 100MHz and a fixed phase relation.

-- You can use existing hardened units like DDR or SERDES to simplify the task.
+- You may use existing hardened units like PLL, DDR or SERDES to simplify the task.